John Gordon (bishop, born 1544): Life

 On the accession of James I to the English throne (1603), Gordon published in French and English a strongly Protestant panegyric of congratulation and, in the same year, a piece in Latin elegiacs addressed to Prince Henry.
 James called him to England and nominated him in October to the deanery of Salisbury, whereupon he was ordained in his 59th year.
 He was present at the Hampton Court conference in January 1604 as "deane of Sarum",' though he was not confirmed until 24 February.
 In the second day's conference, James singled him out "with a speciall encomion, that he was a man well trauailled in the auncients."
 He approved of the ring in marriage, but doubted the cross in baptism.

 Gordon preached often at court and, among the "pulpit-occurrents" of 28 April 1605, it is mentioned that "Deane Gordon, preaching before the kinge, is come so farre about in matter of ceremonies, the out of Ezechiell and other places of the prophets, and by certain hebrue characters, and other cabalisticall collections, he hath founde out and approved the vse of the crosse cap surplis et ct."
 During James' visit to Oxford in 1605 he was created a Doctor of Divinity (D.D.) on 13 August "because he was to dispute before the king his kinsman."
 He is described as of Balliol College.
-His second wife Genevieve Petau de Maulette taught French to Princess Elizabeth (1596–1662), afterwards queen of Bohemia.
+His second wife Geneviève Petau de Maulette taught French to Princess Elizabeth (1596–1662), afterwards queen of Bohemia.
 In 1611 the barony of Glenluce, which had belonged to his brother Lawrence, was bestowed on him by royal charter.

 During the ten years 1603-13 Gordon produced a number of quartos notable for obscure learning, Protestant fervour, controversial elegiacs, and prophetic anticipations drawn from the wildest etymologies.
 He was assiduous in his ecclesiastical duties, which included a quasi-episcopal supervision of some eighty parishes.
 He procured an act of the chapter devoting one-fifth of the revenue of every prebend for seven years to cathedral repairs.
 While on a triennial visitation he died at Lewston House, Dorset, in his seventy-fifth year.
 He was buried on 6 September in the morning chapel of his cathedral, where an inscribed stone marks his grave.